Region-Adaptive Sampling for Diffusion Transformers: Introduction

-Considerable work has been dedicated to accelerating the sampling process in DMs by reducing the number of sampling steps.
-Approaches include training-based methods such as progressive distillation \cite{salimansprogressive}, consistency models \cite{song2023consistency}, and rectified flow \cite{liu2022flow, albergo2022building, lipman2022flow}, and training-free methods such as DPM-solver \cite{lu2022dpm}, AYS \cite{sabouralign}, DeepCache \cite{xu2018deepcache}, and Delta-DiT \cite{chen2024delta}.
-These methods, however, uniformly process all regions of an image during sampling, irrespective of the specific needs of different regions.
-Each sampling step in these methods treats every area of the image equally, predicting the noise for each region at the current time step before proceeding to the next.
-Intuitively, however, the complexity of different regions within an image varies: intricate foreground elements may require more sampling steps for clarity, while repetitive backgrounds could benefit from more aggressive compression of sampling steps without significant loss of quality.
-This suggests a potential for a more flexible sampling approach that can dynamically adjust the sampling ratio across different regions, enabling faster, yet high-quality diffusion process.
+Considerable effort has been devoted to accelerating the sampling process in diffusion models (DMs) by reducing the number of sampling steps.
+Existing approaches can be broadly categorized into training-based methods, such as progressive distillation~\cite{salimansprogressive}, consistency models~\cite{song2023consistency}, and rectified flow~\cite{liu2022flow, albergo2022building, lipman2022flow}, and training-free methods, including DPM-Solver~\cite{lu2022dpm}, AYS~\cite{sabouralign}, DeepCache~\cite{xu2018deepcache}, and Delta-DiT~\cite{chen2024delta}.
+However, these techniques process all regions of an image uniformly during sampling, regardless of regional content complexity or semantic importance.

+Intuitively, different regions within an image exhibit varying levels of structural and semantic complexity: intricate foreground details may require more refinement steps to preserve fidelity, while smooth or repetitive background areas could tolerate more aggressive step reduction without noticeable quality loss.
+This observation motivates the development of a more flexible sampling strategy that dynamically adjusts the update ratio across regions, achieving faster generation while maintaining perceptual quality.

-This concept is a natural progression in the evolution of DMs.
-From DDPM \cite{Ho2020diffusion} to Stable Diffusion XL \cite{podell2023sdxlimprovinglatentdiffusion}, diffusion models have predominantly relied on U-Nets, whose convolutional structures \cite{ronneberger2015u} necessitate uniform treatment of all image regions due to fixed square inputs.
-However, with the advent of DiTs \cite{William2023DiT} and the increasing exploration of fully transformer-based architectures \cite{vaswani2017attention}, the research focus has shifted towards architectures that can accommodate flexible token inputs.
-DiTs allow any number of tokens to be processed flexibly, opening up new possibilities.
-This shift has inspired us to design a new sampling approach capable of assigning different sampling steps to different regions within an image.
+This direction represents a natural progression in the evolution of diffusion models.
+From DDPM~\cite{Ho2020diffusion} to Stable Diffusion XL~\cite{podell2023sdxlimprovinglatentdiffusion}, most existing models have been built upon U-Net backbones~\cite{ronneberger2015u}, whose convolutional structures impose uniform spatial processing due to their fixed-size grid inputs.
+In contrast, the emergence of Diffusion Transformers (DiTs)~\cite{William2023DiT} and the growing adoption of fully transformer-based generative architectures~\cite{vaswani2017attention} enable flexible tokenization and non-uniform computation across spatial regions.
+Leveraging this property, we are inspired to design a novel sampling strategy that adaptively allocates different sampling steps to different image regions, paving the way for more efficient and semantically aware diffusion generation.